-Taxpayers benefit from this pass-through system.
-First, there is a single level of tax on the income from business activities.
-Second, there is the potential to offset income and loss from different sources, subject to certain limitations under the substantive rules.
+The partnership form of business and the pass-through system under which partnerships are taxed provides substantial benefits for partners.
+First, there is a single level of tax on the income generated.
+Second, there is the potential to offset income and loss from different sources, subject to certain limitations under the substantive tax rules.
 Then there is the treatment of partners' shares of partnership income according to the partners' own attributes-including their effective tax rates.
-And finally, there is the wide latitude given to partners as to how they will share the economic and tax effects of different items, as provided under IRC § 704.
+And finally, there is the wide latitude given to partners as to how they share the economic and tax effects of different items, as provided under IRC § 704.